 Use the switch if:

-- You need to clearly show the mode or state that a setting is in.
+- You need to clearly show the mode or state of a setting.

 Do not use the switch if:

 - It’s not clear if the control is showing a state or an action.
-In this case use checkbox instead.
+In this case, use a checkbox instead.